-The Department of Policy, Organizational, & Leadership Studies (POLS) aims to prepare our graduates for roles as school and community leaders, scholars, researchers and advocates.
+The Department of Policy, Organizational & Leadership Studies (POLS) aims to prepare our graduates for roles as school and community leaders, scholars, researchers and advocates.
 We strive to create a caring, committed community of scholars and practitioners who work collaboratively and link scholarship to practice.
-Further, we believe that learning and education can be enhanced through the application of psychological knowledge to teaching, curriculum development, and learning in the service of families, groups and organizations, and mental health.
+Further, we believe that learning and education can be enhanced through the application of organizational knowledge to teaching, curriculum development, and learning in the service of groups and organizations.

 If you have additional questions about programs or curriculum in the Department of Policy, Organizational, and Leadership Studies, please contact:

 Office: Ritter Hall Rm.
 341 | Phone: 215-204-6795